Stefan Langer grid w

 The contest director would have been under considerable pressure to hold a race.
 It was a WGC, after all.
 But the tasks were clearly going to take right up to sunset and it was therefore uncertain if they were feasible.

-The Open class pilots were the first to set off on track.
+The Open Class pilots were the first to set off on track.
 They left as soon as the start gate opened.
 Most of the class soon found themselves below 2,000ft AGL.
 At the end of the day, six of the Multi Seat class had started their motors.
 Everyone landed about 15 minutes before sunset.

 Changeable Weather